 MUTTER COURAGE is an occasional reading series and conversation space curated by YANARA Friedland, which invites writers at the corner of poetic, embodied, and intersectional practices to share their work with the B R U N A community.
 MUTTER COURAGE refers to the name of the main character in Berthold Brecht’s eponymous play.
 A relentless maker in a war-torn world, MUTTER COURAGE inspires this series, which unfolds in expressions of courage in voice.

 We acknowledge that the activities of B R U N A take place on the sacred and ancestral home of the Lummi and Nooksack peoples.
 We are grateful for their loving stewardship of the land and its inhabitants, and intend to be good guests and neighbors as we recognize their sovereignty and rich cultural practice + heritage.
 We set this intention first by making acknowledgments and then by practicing reciprocity.
 We are grateful to be able to share this space (both physically and culturally) with indigenous communities from here and elsewhere.
 In addition, we invite others to join us in recognizing our status as settler/occupants of this land and in making a commitment to support the Lummi and Nooksack nations through reparations.

-Programs at B R U N A are made possible in part with support from the Whatcom Human Rights Task Force.
+B R U N A is made possible in part with support from Whatcom Human Rights Task Force